jonathanstowe/License-SPDX/README.md

 ## Installation

-Assuming that you have a working Rakudo Perl 6 compiler you should be able to install this using *zef* :
+Assuming that you have a working Rakudo Raku compiler you should be able to install this using *zef* :

     zef install License::SPDX